Here are the the best snorkeling spots on Gili Trawangan, Gili Meno, and Gili Air.

 Gili Trawangan Snorkeling Locations

-If you’d prefer Gili Trawangan snorkeling from the beach over taking a boat, then you’re in luck.
-There are several Gili Trawangan snorkeling locations that I’m sure will surprise you.
+If you'd prefer Gili Trawangan snorkeling from the beach instead of taking a boat, then you're in luck.
+There are several Gili Trawangan snorkeling locations that I'm sure will surprise you.

-Gili Trawangan Snorkeling From Beach – Trawangan Slope
+5. Snorkeling From The Beach at Trawangan Slope

 If you're not into trying to find the best sites and just want to experience Gili Trawangan snorkeling from the beach, then you're in luck.